nablarch/nablarch-document/en/application_framework/application_framework/libraries/database/database.rst

       :updatedAt
     )

-実装例
-  基本的には、 :ref:`database-input_bean` と同じように実装する。
-  値が自動設定される項目については、ロジックでBeanに対して値を設定する必要が無い。
-  なお、値を明示的に設定したとしても、SQL実行直前に値の自動設定機能により上書きされる。
+Implementation examples
+  Implementation is the same as :ref:`database-input_bean` .
+For items whose values are automatically configured, there is no need to configure values for Beans with logic.
+Even if the value is explicitly configured, it is overwritten by the automatic value configuration function immediately before the SQL is executed.

   .. code-block:: java

-    // beanを生成しプロパティに値を設定
-    // 自動設定項目であるcreatedAtとupdatedAtには値を設定する必要はない
+    // Create a bean and configure a value for the property
-    UserEntity entity = new UserEntity();
+    // Values are not required to be configured for createdAt and updatedAt which are automatically configured UserEntity entity = new UserEntity();
     entity.setId(1);

-    // DbConnectionContextからデータベース接続を取得する
+    // Acquire database connection from DbConnectionContext
     AppDbConnection connection = DbConnectionContext.getConnection();

-    // SQLIDを元にステートメントを生成する
-    ParameterizedSqlPStatement statement = connection.prepareParameterizedSqlStatementBySqlId(
+    // Generate a statement based on SQLID ParameterizedSqlPStatement statement = connection.prepareParameterizedSqlStatementBySqlId(
         "jp.co.tis.sample.action.SampleAction#insertUser");

-    // 自動設定項目に値を設定せずに呼び出す。
-    // データベース機能が自動的に値を設定する。
+    // Call without configuring the value for the automatically configured items.
-    int result = statement.executeUpdateByObject(entity);
+    // The database function automatically configures the values. int result = statement.executeUpdateByObject(entity);

 .. _database-like_condition:

-like検索を行う
+Perform a like search
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-like検索は、 :ref:`database-input_bean` を使用し、SQLにはlike検索用の条件を以下のルールで記述する。

-前方一致の場合
-  名前付きパラメータの末尾に ``%`` を記述する。
+Like search uses :ref:`database-input_bean` , and conditions for like search are described in the SQL according to the following rules.

+In the case of prefix match
+  Enter ``%`` at the end of the named parameter.

-  例: ``name like :userName%``
+  Example: ``name like :userName%``

-後方一致の場合
-  名前付きパラメータの先頭に ``%`` を記述する。
+In the case of suffix match
+  Enter ``%`` at the beginning of the named parameter.

-  例: ``name like :%userName``
+  Example:  ``name like :%userName``

-途中一致の場合
-  名前付きパラメータの前後に ``%`` を記述する。
+In the case of middle match
+  Enter ``%`` before and after the named parameter.

-  例: ``name like :%userName%``
+  Example: ``name like :%userName%``

-like検索時のエスケープ文字及びエスケープ対象文字の定義は、 :ref:`database-def_escape_char` を参照。

-以下に実装例を示す。
+See :ref:`database-def_escape_char` for the definition of escape character and escape target character.

+An implementation example is shown below.

 SQL
-  上記のルールに従いSQLを定義する。
+  Define SQL according to the above rules.

   .. code-block:: sql